boriskundu/AI/README.md

-# Python
+# Projects
-This repository contains my solution implementations in Python.
+This repository contains my implementations for ML, DL, NN and NLP in Python.